 A pop-up blind is useful when you find a photography spot that you wish to return to several times.
 You can set it up once and leave it there until you are ready to leave.

 The most common pop-up blinds are small tents.
-They have small, customisable windows for you and your camera.
+They have small, customizable windows for you and your camera.
 They are great because they hide all your gear and are spacious enough for accommodating you for long hours.
 Some can even fit two people inside.